Caroline-Barbosa-Vilar/faq-programacao/README.md

 ## What I learn

-- Introduction to javascript (different types of scopes, primitive data types, );
+- Introduction to javascript (different types of scopes, primitive data types...);
 - Declaring variables;
-- Creating Basic Functions;
+- Creating basic functions;
 - The kinds of loops and iterations.